 For instance, you might choose to sell your home.
 That can provide you with an immediate infusion of cash.
 Besides, if you downsize, you will have to spend less time and money on maintenance, lawn care services, and snow-plowing companies.
 That can add up to significant savings.

 You might also consider moving to a community that is more affordable.
 By living with lower gas, groceries and other regular expenses, you can reduce the monthly strain on your retirement savings.

 Another key to a financially happy retirement?
 Reduce as much of your consumer debt as possible.
 You do not want to take credit card debt with you into your retirement years.
 Make sure, then, to do everything you can to pay off your high-interest-rate credit cards before you leave the workforce.

 Working longer is another important strategy.
 If you can work past your full retirement age -- whether that age is 65 or 66 -- you will have more time to pay off debts and sock away savings.
 You will also boost the size of your monthly Social Security benefit.
 The longer you work -- until the age of 70 -- the more significant your monthly benefit will be.

 You might also choose to take on a part-time job after you retire.
 This extra income can help you cover necessary expenses and keep you from dipping into your savings.

 Finally, you might have to adjust the expectations you have for your retirement years.
 You might not be able to take a cruise each year.
 You might not be able to help pay for your grandchildren's college education.
-Remember, your first priority during your retirement is to make sure you have enough money to last until your death.
+Remember, your priority during your retirement is to make sure you have enough money to last until your death.
 Only by focusing on your finances will you be able to meet this goal.

 © Fintactix, LLC 2021